jimliddle/privatellmlens/README.md

 # PrivateLLMLens
 This provide A Zero-Server Web Interface for use with Ollama local LLM's.
+Also works on mobile if Ollama has been installed using Termux.
 Please star the repository if you like it.

 So what is a zero-server web interface ?
 It is just a HTML file that you can double-click to launch (and then bookmark for subsequent use).
 It's served as a file through the web browser rather than through http/https.